-In conformity with article 5 of the Regulations of the Board of Directors, the Board in full shall reserve the competence of approving, among others, those operations which the Company may carry out with directors, significant shareholders or those represented on the Board of Directors or with persons related to these.
+Pursuant to article 5 of the Regulations of the Board of Directors, the Board in full shall reserve the competence to approve, among others, those transactions which the Company may carry out with directors, significant shareholders or those represented on the Board of Directors or with persons related to these.

-This authorization of the Board shall not, however, be understood as necessary in those related-party operations which may simultaneously fulfil the three following conditions:
+This authorization of the Board shall not, however, be understood as necessary in those relatedparty transactions which may simultaneously fulfil the three following conditions:

-- 1) Ones carried out pursuant to contracts with standard conditions and applied on a large scale to a large number of clients; - 2) Performed at prices or rates established on general terms by those supplying the goods or services in question; and - 3) Of an amount not exceeding 1% of the Company's annual income.
+- 1) the ones carried out pursuant to contracts with standard conditions and applied on a large scale to a large number of clients; - 2) performed at prices or rates established on general terms by those supplying the goods or services in question; and - 3) that their amount does not exceed 1% of the Company's annual income.

-The Board is to approve related-party operations only after a favourable report is issued by the Audit Committee.
-The directors which are affected by said related-party operations, in addition to not exercising or delegating their voting right, are to leave the meeting room while the Board discusses and votes on these matters.
+The Board of Directors will approve related-party transactions only after the Audit Committee issues a favourable report.
+The directors which are affected by said related-party transactions, in addition to not exercising or delegating their voting right, are to leave the meeting room while the Board discusses and votes on these matters.